ubdbra001/EEG100Manifesto/docs/validity.md

 /// details | 1.2.
 Standardization and Documentation of Data
     type: info

 Generating large, annotated, and openly accessible EEG data repositories, including clinical and neuroimaging data, is crucial for advancing both basic and applied neuroscience.
 This facilitates discovery science, improves diagnostic applications, industry applications and educational settings, promoting learning and skill development among students and early-career researchers.
 By pooling resources and sharing data, we enable researchers to perform large-scale analyses that are otherwise impractical for individual laboratories.
-Standardising datasets, using the Brain Imaging Data Structure ([BIDS](https://bids-specification.readthedocs.io)), is a crucial stage that fosters FAIR science [(Wilkinson et al., 2016)]).
+Standardising datasets, using the Brain Imaging Data Structure ([BIDS](https://bids-specification.readthedocs.io){:target="_blank"}), is a crucial stage that fosters FAIR science ([Wilkinson et al., 2016](references.md#Wilkinson2016)).
 To promote transparency, we suggest sharing not only raw data but also analysis scripts and detailed metadata.
-Platforms such as [OpenNeuro](https://openneuro.org/), [g-node GIN](https://gin.g-node.org/), [OSF](https://osf.io/), or [Zenodo](https://zenodo.org/) can be used to facilitate this process while ensuring adherence to FAIR principles.
+Platforms such as [OpenNeuro](https://openneuro.org/){:target="_blank"}, [g-node GIN](https://gin.g-node.org/){:target="_blank"}, [OSF](https://osf.io/){:target="_blank"}, or [Zenodo](https://zenodo.org/){:target="_blank"} can be used to facilitate this process while ensuring adherence to FAIR principles.
 Such repositories provide diverse datasets that can help uncover new patterns, validate findings across different populations, and improve the generalizability of results.

 Moreover, open data repositories are invaluable for developing and refining diagnostic applications.
 They provide the necessary volume and variety of data required to train machine learning algorithms and develop robust biomarkers for neurological and psychiatric conditions.